Procedures on board

 Please note that stowing carry-on baggage in the overhead lockers is the responsibility of the passenger.
 Due to COVID-19 social distancing protocols, our cabin crew limit all contact with personal belongings of our passengers.

-We require passengers to bring their own masks on board, either a non-medical mask or a medical mask.
+When required, passengers must bring their own masks on board, either a non-medical mask or a medical mask.
 The mask must cover both the nose and mouth.

 It is recommended to bring more than one mask and keep in mind that a mask should not be used for more than 4 hours.